ProjectOpenSea/opensea-js/README.md

 ## Synopsis

-This is the JavaScript SDK for [OpenSea](https://opensea.io), the largest marketplace for crypto collectibles.
+This is the JavaScript SDK for [OpenSea](https://opensea.io), the largest marketplace for NFTs.

 It allows developers to access the official orderbook, filter it, create buy orders (**offers**), create sell orders (**auctions**), create collections of assets to sell at once (**bundles**), and complete trades programmatically.

-For the first time, you can build a *cryptocommerce dapp*.

-You get started by instantiating your own seaport.
+You get started by [requesting an API key](https://docs.opensea.io/reference) and instantiating your own seaport.
 Then you can create orders off-chain or fulfill orders on-chain, and listen to events (like `ApproveAllAssets` or `WrapEth`) in the process.

 Happy seafaring! ⛵️